Projects and Initiatives

 Suffolk Downs.
 Located along the Revere-Boston border, this 161 acre former horse racing destination will be transformed into a series of transit-oriented, mixed use neighborhoods.
 With 51 acres in Revere, the site’s opportune location near two Blue Line MBTA stations will add substantially to the city’s housing stock, commercial and office space, and active recreational and open space.

-Each contestant can submit up to 2 photographs for consideration.
-The completed project aims to display 40 banners along Revere Beach Boulevard and Ocean Avenue: 10 to represent each season, sunrise (5) and sunset (5).
+Each contestant can submit one photograph for consideration.
+The completed project aims to display 50 banners along Revere Beach Boulevard, the Lynnway, and Ocean Avenue.

 Please direct any questions to Elle Baker, 781-286-8181.

 Creative District.
 To complement investment along Waterfront Square, the City is planning for further redevelopment efforts along the southern section of Revere Beach between Eliot Circle and Shirley Avenue.
 This new Creative District will contribute to the ongoing revitalization of historic Revere Beach into an attractive and robust commercial and recreational destination for residents, visitors, and businesses alike.

 Broadway Business District.
 Revere’s Broadway corridor functions as a central civic, commercial, and travel artery for the city.
 Broadway is home to City Hall, multiple public and civic institutions, as well as an eclectic mix of small businesses and residences.
 Broadway constitutes a segment of MA-107 and provides direct, convenient connections to the neighboring municipalities of Saugus, Lynn, and Chelsea.